reneegomez/DMD--Notes/Workshop 5- View Controller.md

 **Briefly describe how you pass data between two view controllers (you may want to save some snippets of code here)?**

-Set up sege in soryboard
+1.Set up segue in soryboard
-Give it a name
+2.Give it a name
-PerformSegue
+3.PerformSegue
-Set property i.e score
+4.Set property i.e score